Author Guidelines

 Example:

 Paniccia, R.M.
 (2012a).
 La competenza a integrare differenze [The competence to integrate differences].
 Rivista di Psicologia Clinica, 1, 91-110.
-Retrieved from https://www.rivistadipsicologiaclinica.it
+Retrieved from http://www.rivistadipsicologiaclinica.it

 Paniccia, R.M.
 (2012b).
 Gli assistenti all’autonomia e all’integrazione per la disabilità a scuola: Da ruoli confusi a funzioni chiare [Assistants autonomy and integration for disability at school: From confused roles to clear functions].
 Rivista di Psicologia Clinica, 2, 165-183.
-Retrieved from https://www.rivistadipsicologiaclinica.it
+Retrieved from http://www.rivistadipsicologiaclinica.it

 • As reported below in the examples of references, the surname of the last author is preceded by the symbol &.
 If authors are more than 7, the first 6 are inserted as well as the last one preceded by three suspension points.